123.1 Policy

 Service Animals

-Trained service animals are allowed in campus buildings.
-Service animals must be harnessed, leashed, or tethered, unless such devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
-In that case, the individual must maintain in control of the animal through voice, signal, or other effective controls.
+Trained service animals are permitted in campus buildings and facilities.
+Service animals must be harnessed, leashed, or tethered, unless such devices interfere with the service animal’s work or the individual’s disability prevents the use of these devices.
+In such cases, the individual must maintain control of the animal through voice, signal, or other effective means.

-“Service animals” are defined as dogs or, in certain instances, miniature horses that are individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-Service animals may perform tasks that include, but are not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
-Service animals work to assist the handler and are not considered pets.
+Definition of Service Animal “Service animals” are defined under the Americans with Disabilities Act as dogs, and in certain instances miniature horses, that are individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Tasks may include, but are not limited to, guiding individuals with impaired vision, alerting individuals who are deaf or hard of hearing to sounds, providing minimal protection or rescue work, pulling a wheelchair, or retrieving dropped items.
+Service animals assist the handler and are not considered pets.

-Comfort, support, and therapy animals are not considered a service animal.
-As such, only service animals will be allowed in campus buildings.
+Comfort, support, and therapy animals do not meet the definition of service animals under the ADA.
+As such, only service animals will be permitted in campus buildings.

 Rights and Responsibilities of the College